remotesensinginfo/rsgislib/doc/python/source/download.rst

 Binary Downloads
 ---------------------

-We make binary downloads available for Linux and OS X, build using Python 3, through conda.
+We make binary downloads available for Linux and OS X, built using Python 3, through conda.
 You can get conda through the Anaconda or Miniconda Python distribution.
 More details are available at from http://conda.pydata.org

 To install RSGISLib use: